iCAS-Lab/intel_movidius/README.md

 Should work and run on `MYRIAD`

 ## 3) Running custom models on the Neural Compute Stick 2
-Follow this aptly named guide: [The battle to run my custom network on a Movidius / Myriad Compute Stick](https://medium.com/analytics-vidhya/the-battle-to-run-my-custom-network-on-a-movidius-myriad-compute-stick-c7c01fb64126)
+Follow this well named guide: [The battle to run my custom network on a Movidius / Myriad Compute Stick](https://medium.com/analytics-vidhya/the-battle-to-run-my-custom-network-on-a-movidius-myriad-compute-stick-c7c01fb64126)
 Or use the code provided in this repo

 For keras2onnx we must use Tensorflow 2.2.0